2023-11-10 16:27:03

 Does fire risk mean electric cars are unsafe?

-It all sounds pretty alarming and a good reason not to buy an electric car, but Paul Christensen, professor of pure and applied electrochemistry at Newcastle University and senior adviser to the National Fire Chiefs Council, is keen to calm fears about safety. fire prevention of electric vehicles, especially given the benefits that the technology offers.
+It all sounds pretty alarming and a good reason not to buy an electric car, but Paul Christensen, professor of pure and applied electrochemistry at Newcastle University and senior adviser to the National Fire Chiefs Council, is keen to calm fears regarding safety. fire prevention of electric vehicles, especially given the benefits that the technology offers.

 «A lithium-ion battery stores a huge amount of energy in a very small space.
 Since 2008, the adoption of these types of batteries has surpassed our appreciation of their risks.
 “We are racing to catch up, but we will get there.”